gchure/gchure.github.io/pages/about.md

 </div>
 </div>

 The short version is that I'm an anti-disciplinary scientist.
-The slightly longer version is that I'm a postdoctoral fellow at Stanford sitting in the lab of
+The slightly longer version is that I'm a senior software engineer at <a href="https://profluent.bio">Profluent Bio</a> where I build tools for the quantitative dissection of multi-modal biological data using a mix of bioinformatic and AI/ML based methods.
-<a href="https://cremerlab.com">Jonas Cremer</a> where I use principles of
-bacterial physiology to make predictive models of evolution.
-I firmly believe that the future of biology relies on an intuition for the physics that governs it, especially in evolutionary biology.

-Being the progeny of two paleontologists, I grew up in rural Utah where I was raised in a concoction of contradictions.
+I am the progeny of two paleontologists and grew up in rural Utah where I was raised in a concoction of contradictions.
 While my weekends were spent with my parents helping dig up dinosaur bones and grappling with geology of my surroundings, my weekdays were spent in the rural public education system where I was taught evolution was a lie, humans can't impact the Earth, and that dinosaur bones were buried by either the devil or the government (or maybe both).
 Contending with these diametrically opposed views of science and experiencing its influence on public discourse has strongly influenced the way I want to understand the world; through the cold, unforgiving, and objective lens of math.

-After studying biology and chemistry at the University of Utah, I earned a PhD in Biochemistry and Molecular Biophysics under the tutelage of [Rob Phillips](https://rpgroup.caltech.edu) at the California Institute of Technology.
+After studying biology and chemistry at the University of Utah, I earned a PhD in Biochemistry and Molecular Biophysics under the tutelage of <a href="https://rpgroup.caltech.edu">Rob Phillips</a> at the California Institute of Technology.
 Through studying how bacterial cells control the action of their own genes, I learned how to approach biological problems from a physical, probabilistic, and computational perspective.
+After defending my
+<a href="https://gchure.github.io/phd">PhD</a>, I joined <a href="https://cremerlab.github.io">Jonas Cremer</a> at Stanford University as
-I have carried this manner of scientific study with me where I bring it to bear on the complex phenomena that emerge at the intersection of molecular biophysics, bacterial physiology, and evolution.
+independently-funded NSF Postdoctoral Research Fellow where I used a combination of theory, computation, and proteomics to study the complex phenomena that emerge at the intersection of molecular biophysics, bacterial physiology, and evolution.

-Beyond quantitative science, I am a software engineer and help build and maintain a number of scientific resources, such as the [Human Impacts Database](https://anthroponumbers.org) and [hplc-py](https://cremerlab.github.io/hplc-py).
-Beyond science, I love taking photographs, making programmatically generated art, vector based illustration (like those on my [research page]({{site.baseurl}}/research)), and exploring the wild lands of California with my French Bulldog, Lola.
-I also watch my fair share of films and television about which I have hard-headed opinions, such as an affinity for Alejandro Jodorowsky and Julia Ducournau and a disdain for Star Wars and Marvel.
+I now work as a software engineer and help build and maintain a number of scientific resources, such as the <a href="https://anthroponumbers.org">Human Impacts Database</a> and <a href="https://cremerlab.github.io/hplc-py">hplc-py</a>.
+Beyond science, I love taking photographs, making programmatically generated art, vector based illustration (like those on my research page), and exploring the wild lands of California with my French Bulldog, Lola.
+I also watch my fair share of films and television about which I have hard-headed opinions, such as an affinity for Alejandro Jodorowsky and Julia Ducournau and a distaste for Star Wars and Marvel.